Cookie preferences

 Step 1: Establish Local Buy-In

-Engage school leaders, teachers, Ministry of Education officials, parents, and university partners to identify instructional needs, align with national goals, and designate PLC leads.
-Set shared STEM priorities, elevate teacher voice, and catalyze early ownership.
-Strong local leadership drives alignment, momentum, and lasting collaboration.
+Engage school leaders, teachers, Ministry of Education officials, parents, and university partners to identify instructional needs and align the PLC work with national education priorities.
+Designate school-based PLC leads, set shared STEM goals, and elevate teacher voice from the beginning.
+Strong local ownership creates trust, momentum, and long-term commitment.

 Step 2: Build Facilitation Teams